North Eastern [East] Grand Lake at The Thoroughfare - Orient, Maine & Fosterville, New Brunswick

 RE: Subscriptions to the ChipLakeNEWS (clN)

-When the ChipLakeNEWS (clN) was initiated (about 2000 - Y2K) it was originally intended as a monthly medium for communications between and among members of the Chiputneticook Lakes International Conservancy (CLIC), the lake association serving the Chiputneticook chain of boundary water lakes between Maine and New Brunswick.
+When the precursor to the ChipLakeNEWS (clN) was initiated (about 2000 - Y2K) it was originally intended as a monthly medium for communications between and among members of the Chiputneticook Lakes International Conservancy (CLIC), the lake association serving the Chiputneticook chain of boundary water lakes between Maine and New Brunswick.
 The electronic newsletter, however, quickly evolved into a (mostly) weekly newsletter that has lasted these many years.

 Because CLIC members paid annual dues, no charge was made to newsletter recipients, but soon non-members started to ask to be added to the addressbook ... and they were freely added, because there was virtually no cost to sending the newsletter, and the hope was that those non-members would JOIN (and support) CLIC.